This may come as a surprise to you, but as leaders we’re not paid to be busy.

 What should leaders be doing?

 We need to slow down in order to speed up.
-When we regularly pause for thought we can ensure that we are working effectively and doing the right things, as opposed to reacting and being consumed by busy work.
+When we regularly pause for thought we can ensure that we are working effectively, fully using our leadership skills and doing the right things, as opposed to reacting and being consumed by busy work.

 A Super-Manager’s mind is like a Christmas snowglobe.
 When we give it a good shake we can barely see the beautiful cottage behind all the whirling snow.
 We know it’s there, we just can’t see it.